eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

 CONTRAfold [3]_. is a novel secondary structure prediction method based on conditional log-linear models (CLLMs), a flexible class of probabilistic models which generalize upon SCFGs by using discriminative training and feature-rich scoring.
 By incorporating most of the features found in typical thermodynamic models, CONTRAfold achieves the highest single sequence prediction accuracies to date, outperforming currently available probabilistic and physics-based techniques.

 #.
-Get the Contrafold package and move it to Mafft extension's directory.
+Get the Contrafold package and move it to MAFFT extension's directory.

    .. code-block:: bash